apache/nuttx/configs/README.txt

   NuttX 0.2.1 release.

 configs/nucleo-144
-  STMicro Nucleo-144 development board featuring the STM32F746ZGT6U MCU.
-The STM32F746ZGT6U is a 216MHz Cortex-M7 operation with 1024Kb Flash memory
+  STMicro Nucleo-144 development board family.
+Included support for (1) the Nucleo-F767ZG board featuring the STM32F746ZGT6U MCU.
+The STM32F746ZGT6U is a 216MHz Cortex-M7 operation with 1024Kb Flash memory and 320Kb SRAM.
+  And (2) the Nucleo-F746ZG board featuring the STM32F767ZIT6 MCU.
+The STM32F767ZIT6 is a 216MHz Cortex-M7 operation with 2048Kb Flash memory
-  and 300Kb SRAM.
+  and 512Kb SRAM.

 configs/nucleo-f4x1re
   STMicro ST Nucleo F401RE and F411RE boards.
 See